neuropoly/intranet.neuro.polymtl.ca/data/git-datasets.md

 # `data.neuro.polymtl.ca`

-Link to the web interface (only accessible from a wired connection on-campus):
+Link to the web interface (only accessible on-campus or through the VPN):
 <https://data.neuro.polymtl.ca/>

 This server includes private MRI and microscopy datasets, which have been curated and organized according to the [BIDS](https://bids.neuroimaging.io/) convention.